phrmendes/notes.nvim/README.md

 # notes.nvim

 A simple note taking plugin for neovim.
 It is inspired by [denote](https://github.com/protesilaos/denote).
-This plugin was thinking to be used along with [mini.pick](https://github.com/echasnovski/mini.pick) and [marksman](https://github.com/artempyanykh/marksman).
+This plugin is designed to be used with [mini.pick](https://github.com/echasnovski/mini.pick) and [marksman](https://github.com/artempyanykh/marksman).

 ## Features